 Things from here are Ubuntu specific.
 From here you can continue with Step 2.

 I hope you found this guide helpful.
+If not you can look for Edureka’s linux certification course which is live and instructor-led.
 If you need, you can change the boot order easily to make Ubuntu your default OS.
 But that’s a story for another day.
 For now, you can go ahead, experiment and enjoy this beautiful, beginner-friendly Linux distribution.